aplatag/cookiecutter-analysis-data/README.md

     ├── README.md          <- Project description.
     ├── data
-    │   ├── processed      <- Data ready to use in the project.
+    │   ├── ready_to_use   <- Data ready to use in the project.
     │   └── raw            <- Original data.
     │
     ├── scripts            <- Project script.